Dalton, Georgia: Climate

 Dalton has a humid subtropical climate (Cfa), with hot, humid summers, and mild to cool winters, and straddles the border between USDA Hardiness Zones 7B and 8A.
 The monthly daily mean temperature ranges from 41.0 °F in January to 79.1 °F in July; on average, there are 37.9 days of 90 °F+ highs, 2.0 days where the high fails to reach above freezing, and 62.6 nights where the low falls to or below 32 °F annually.

+Sports

+Soccer

+In 2018, the USL League Two awarded a soccer franchise to Dalton.
+The Dalton Red Wolves SC's inaugural season was in 2019 and the club plays out of Lakeshore Park in Dalton.
+According to the New York Times, "this town of nearly 35,000 — now 53 percent Hispanic — became an unlikely center for America’s slow tilt toward soccer and why it now calls itself Soccer Town U.S.A.
+It may not be as chest-puffing as the title of “home to more millionaires per capita than any other city in the United States,” which Dalton held in the 1970s.
+Dalton recently broke ground on a soccer complex featuring two FIFA-regulation-size turf fields."

 Arts and culture

 Creative Arts Guild

 The Creative Arts Guild is the oldest multi-disciplinary community arts center in the state of Georgia.
 Founded in 1963 by a group of civic leaders, the Creative Arts Guild began as a grass-roots community movement originally housed in the Old Firehouse on Pentz Street in historic Downtown Dalton.
 The Guild began offering art, music, dance and theatre classes as well as gallery shows and exhibitions.
 As programming and class attendance grew, plans for a larger facility were developed.
 In 1981, the Guild moved to its permanent home at 520 West Waugh Street.
 The vision of that small group of patrons has grown into an organization that now houses four educational departments (visual art, dance, gymnastics, and music) as well as the Arts in Education outreach programs, events, gallery exhibits, music and dance concerts and recitals and acts as a hub of culture for North West Georgia and South East Tennessee.